 As the dot-com boom revolutionized business in the mid-90s, insurers saw the opportunity to improve service by streamlining a complicated process.

 It was just a few years ago that getting and comparing quotes and finding answers to complex insurance questions was difficult and time-consuming.
-Today, with just a few clicks or taps on your smartphone, you can manage your account, track car repairs, debunk car insurance myths, and even consult an online Coverage Counselor®.
-And if you ever have a pressing insurance question at 3 in the morning, we're available around the clock.
+Today, with just a few clicks or taps on your smartphone, you can manage your account, track car repairs, gain valuable insights on common auto insurance questions, and even consult an online Coverage Counselor®.

 Insurance for the Modern World®.
 It's the latest chapter in the 5,000-year history of our industry.

 Now that you've gotten the rundown on car insurance, learn more about the beginnings of street signs.

 Read more about "the greatest public works project in history."